Rick's Daily Tips

 4 – Set up a secure “Guest” WiFi network for your visitors to use while they are on your premises.

 A guest network will allow your visitors to connect to the Internet via your router without having to know the password to your primary WiFi network.
-After the party or event is over simply change the password on the guest network and your Internet connection will be remain and secure.
+After the party or event is over simply change the password on the guest network and your Internet connection will remain secure.

 Setting up a guest WiFi network is pretty easy to do.
 Just check the user manual for your router for instructions.